basmulder03/AdventOfCodePython/docs/cli-reference.md

+# CLI Reference

-# Advent of Code Python CLI Specification
+Complete command-line interface documentation for the Advent of Code Python solution runner.

 ## Overview